mephistolist/hoxha/README.md

 cat shellcode.bin | base64
 ```
 Add that base64 encoded string to the hoxha/persistance/libexec.c file and re-run the Makefile in the persistance folder to apply your changes.

+Currently tested for Debian Trixie.
+Other distos may work or require manual intervention.